alexamog/forensic-parser-tool/LNK_THEORY.md

 4. Jump to VolumeID using `LinkInfo start + VolumeID offset` to read drive type, serial number, and volume label
 5. Jump to LocalBasePath using `LinkInfo start + LocalBasePath offset` to read the target path

-This is the approach used by professional forensic tools such as Autopsy and Eric Zimmermann's LECmd.

 ---

 ## Key takeaways